 NIGMS Repository at Coriell Institute for Medical Research

 Banking for the future by donating a sample to a cell repository is an investment that has the potential to greatly accelerate, improve and advance scientific research for Turner Syndrome.
 Watch the video to learn how to participate, and read frequently asked questions below.
 Request a sample blood & tissue donation kit by completing the form below.

 What is a cell repository?

 A cell repository is a bank that specializes in storing cell lines.
 To create a cell line, our certified laboratories add a growth solution to either a blood or tissue sample.
 This growth solution contains the nutrients necessary so that each sample grows in a controlled and specific manner.
 This process is known as cell culturing.
 Once cultured, these cell lines can then be harvested, frozen, and stored so that it can later be distributed to the scientists in need of these resources.
 The NIGMS repository has optimized the processes of sample collection, quality assurance, sample maintenance, and distribution to provide high-quality cell lines to researchers around the world.

-Why should I donate a sample to the NIGMS Repository?
+Why should I give a sample to the NIGMS Repository?

 The donation of a blood or tissue sample to the NIGMS repository directly supports and makes research possible.
 Samples in the NIGMS Repository have been used in over 5,000 scientific publications by researchers in more than 50 countries.
 By donating a sample, you provide scientists around the world with a unique opportunity to learn more about inherited, genetic diseases and the role certain mutations may play in the course of the disease.
 The lack of availability of human cell and tissue resources for scientists is a major barrier in finding treatments for genetic diseases.
 Testing candidate drugs or therapies using cells from individuals with genetic diseases can help scientists determine which approaches are most likely to work and be safe enough to test further in human clinical trials.

 How do I submit a sample?